Is There an AI With No Restrictions? How AI Limits Actually Work

 Applies rules and restrictions

-Limits what AI is allowed to say
+Limits what AI can say

 Prompt Rewriting